 Scheduled OPT Workshops:

-Thursday, June 1 at 11 am ***Last OPT workshop for Spring 2017 Term***
+Thursday, September 7 at 11am ***Last OPT workshop for Summer 2017 Term***

 OPT Packet: Before the workshop, and to get more information about OPT requirements and procedures, please print out and review our OPT Packet.